pvavra/datalad-hirni/docs/source/concepts.rst

 Trust automation
 ================

-Bindung everything in that one dataset will allow us to use automatically generated references to particular versions of each file for provenance capturing.
+Binding everything in that one dataset will allow us to use automatically generated references to particular versions of each file for provenance capturing.
 This is mostly relying in Datalad's run_ command, which runs arbitrary executables and produce a (machine readable) record of the exact version of inputs, the executed call, possibly the container it ran in and its results.
 Thereby you can trace back the provenance of all derived data files throughout the entire history of